-In case if you don’t feel like joining a guided tour, you can also discover historic Ypres on foot via the heritage footpath of Ypres.
+If you don’t feel like joining a guided tour, you can also discover historic Ypres on foot via the heritage footpath of Ypres.
 This is a 5,6 km long path, marked by bronze rivets on every street corner.
-The rivets depict the Cloth Hall, the Cathedral and the Menin gate.
+The rivets depict the Ypres Cloth Hall, the Cathedral and the Menin gate.
 For more information, you can download the I-Ieper app from the App store.

 6. Attend the memorial service at Menin Gate Ypres

-The Menin Gate is located o the east of the town square.
-They erected this gate after the war to remember and honour the unknown fallen soldiers from Britain and the Commonwealth.
+The Menin Gate is located to the east of the town square.
+They erected this gate after the war to remember and honor the unknown fallen soldiers from Britain and the Commonwealth.
 The gate is a triumphal arch and the inside houses the Hall of Memory.
 They engraved the names of the unknown fallen soldiers here.
 Each night at 8.00 pm, the Last Post will be played by the local fire brigade.
 Or special days, like November 11th, the ceremony is bigger with laying of a wreath and a minute of silence.

 7. Taste historic Ypres via beer

-After you’ve explored all the above mentioned things to do in Ypres, you might be hungry and are looking for some other things to do.
+After you did all the above mentioned things to do in Ypres, you might be hungry and are looking for some other things to do.
 Ypres is not just about the World War I and the battle of Ypres and it’s time to lighten the mood.
 The area around Ypres is known for its beer tourism.
 Yup that’s right, that’s an actual word: beer tourism.

 80% of Belgium’s hop growns in the area around Ypres, which makes it the hop capital of Belgium.
 Most famous is the Abbey of St. Sixtus at Westvleteren, where the Trappist beer Westvleteren is brewed.
 It’s known as the most flavoursome beer in the world.
 But the hype is mainly due to its sparseness and difficulty to get a hold of.
 You need to make a reservation by phone and buy the beers from the monks at the abbey at a certain time.